May 2023

-The Master’s Degree in applied Management is a generic course designed to develop master’s level knowledge and skills, in strategic management subjects, to either enhance current job role and career prospects or to increase the possibility of employment in positions that require this knowledge being an effective and high performing manager.
+The Master’s Degree in Applied Management is a generic course designed to develop master’s level knowledge and skills, in strategic management subjects.
+It will enhance your career prospects and increase your capacity as a high performing manager.

 To be considered for entry to the course applicants will be required to meet the following criteria: